 - If you enjoy the therapist’s attention but feel it’s not right somehow

 - Clarify what’s happening with the therapist.
 Get a second opinion.
 Respect your own judgment

 Adapted with permission from Jobst Frohberg, MFd RCC

-If you have told the counsellor that you are worried about being abused by your partner, she/he should be talking to you about your safety plan:
+If you tell the counsellor that you are worried about being abused by your partner, they should be talking to you about your safety plan: